There is a wide range of accommodation options available to students joiing the Study Abroad programme.

 NB - Students can apply for a contract based on the period of registration at the University, and if offered a place will not be obligated to sign a 41 week contract if they only are registered to study at Reading for one or two terms.

 The benefits of living in Hall accommodation include:

-- Free access is provided to the University network and internet in all rooms
+- Free Internet: Internet access to the University network is provided in all rooms

 Catered Accommodation (meals provided)

 A meal package is provided for students living in catered halls and this is included in the room price.
 The package allows meals and snacks to be purchased via a weekly cash allowance which includes a discount on selected main meal prices.
 The package is flexible so you can decide which meals you would like to purchase.
 You can also choose to eat your meals at your hall or at selected catering facilities on campus.
 The meal options offers a well balanced range of meals with vegetarian options at every meal.
 For more details about the catering arrangments see the University Catering web page.